-The Directors consider that the going concern basis for the consolidated entity is appropriate and recognise that additional funding is required to ensure the consolidated entity can continue its operations beyond the twelve month period from the date of this financial report and to fund the continued development of the consolidated entity's exploration assets.
+The Directors consider that the going concern basis for the Consolidated Entity is appropriate.
 This basis has been determined after consideration of the following factors:

-- The ability to issue additional share capital under the Corporations Act 2001, if required, by a share purchase plan, share placement or rights issue; - The option of farming out all or part of the consolidated entity's exploration projects and; - The ability, if required to dispose of interests in exploration assets.
+- The ability to issue additional share capital under the Corporations Act 2001, if required, by a share purchase plan, share placement or rights issue; - The option of farming out all or part of the Consolidated Entity's exploration projects and; - The ability, if required to dispose of interests in exploration assets.

-Accordingly, the Directors believe that the consolidated entity will obtain sufficient cash inflows to enable it to continue as a going concern and that it is appropriate to adopt that basis of accounting in the preparation of the financial statements.
+Accordingly, the Directors believe that the Consolidated Entity will obtain sufficient cash inflows to enable it to continue as a going concern and that it is appropriate to adopt that basis of accounting in the preparation of the Financial Statements.